 Duration of expected employment:

 PGWP holders should comply with the terms and condition of the work permit.
-They should stop working by the expiry day and leave Canada unless they apply to change their status in Canada prior to the expiry date.
+They should stop working by the expiry day and leave Canada unless they apply to change their status in Canada prior to the expiry date or become a permanent resident.

 Students who fail to comply with the terms and conditions of their work permits may be subject to enforcement actions taken by Canadian immigration authorities, or invalidation of the permit.
 It may also negatively affect future immigration applications.

-To work and get paid, in addition to a PGWP, you should apply for SIN in person at the closest Service Canada Center.
+To work and get paid after graduation, in addition to a PGWP, you need to have a SIN.
+You can apply for a SIN in person at the closest Service Canada Centre.